Prevention of concussions: In sports

 Unfortunately, to date, there is no data to support the claim that any particular type of helmet or protective equipment reduces the risk of sports-related concussion.
 Improvements in the design of protective athletic gear such as helmets may decrease the number and severity of such injuries.
 New "Head Impact Telemetry System" technology is being placed in helmets to study injury mechanisms and potentially help reduce the risk of concussions among American Football players.
 Wearing a helmet is associated with a decreased risk of head injury for skiers and snowboarders.

+Because of the lack of data to support the use of specially constructed helmets, some companies are creating in-built helmet sensors and software for brain injury prevention.
+The Swiss National Ice Hockey League is testing out systems that combine helmet-integrated sensors and analysis software to reveal a player’s ongoing brain injury risk during a game.
+The company building the technology was spun out of the Swiss Federal Institute of Technology in Lausanne, Switzerland.

 Changes to the rules or the practices of enforcing existing rules in sports, such as those against "head-down tackling", or "spearing", which is associated with a high injury rate, may also prevent concussions.
 The National Football League (NFL) implemented the sideline concussion assessment protocol in 2011 which oversees the treatment of any possible concussions and ensures that the medical staff on each sideline are following proper league protocol and testing for any head trauma.
 In 2011 the NFL enforced a kickoff rule change which moved football kickoffs five yards forward, resulting in reduced concussion incidence by 50%.
 Rules aimed at promoting fair play, while minimizing outwardly aggressive behavior, should be encouraged in all sports.

-Prevention could be helped by professional sports such as the National Hockey League pushing towards making hockey safer.
-Concussions have become a more common injury in hockey today and are being critiqued under a microscope for both their immediate and long-lasting effects.
-Concussion symptoms can last for an undetermined amount of time depending on the player and the severity of the concussion.
-There is also the potential of post-concussion syndrome, which can last for months after the concussion.
-Concussions damage the brain of a person and the brain controls everything in the body so to limit this severe injury to the highest percentage possible would be in everybody’s best interest.
-National Hockey League Commissioners have been pushing towards stricter rules and longer suspensions to crack down on concussions.
-There have been great strides taken in changing the rules to help concussion prevention but officials still have to continue to look into this considering the game is evolving at an extremely fast pace.
-Players also need to make it a responsibility within themselves to protect each other and not take runs at each other with a player with their head down.
-Taking all these things into consideration, this could help the prevention of concussions in the National Hockey League considerably.